kamuyu/irs-tax-analysis-system/prompt.md

    * Add help and documentation options
    * Create diagnostic and system information commands

-9. **Implement bulk processing with parallelization**
+9. **Implement sequential processing for stability**
    * Create `apps/bulk/__init__.py` for bulk processing capability
    * Implement automatic processing of all files in docs directory
    * Add progress tracking and reporting
-   * Optimize for multi*core processing while managing GPU memory
+   * Ensure one model processes at a time to prevent crashes

 10. **Create Streamlit web interface with real*time analysis**
     * Set up Streamlit interface in `apps/streamlit/`